 Although the Trustees set a prudent budget each year, based upon the experience of previous applications and the current objectives, surplus funds will occasionally arise.
 These funds then become available to support the Trustees' health objective.
-Whilst funding for health related issues for Evesham residents is included under the general "Relief in Need" heading, a further £11,109 (£9,346) was expended on grants to 15 (15) applicants who lived in the Charity's wider beneficial area. £20,000 was also awarded to St Richard's Hospice to assist with palliative care costs under this objective.
+Whilst funding for health related issues for Evesham residents is included under the general "Relief in Need" heading, a further £3,453 (£11,109) was expended on grants to 23 (15) applicants who lived in the Charity's wider beneficial area. £20,000 was also awarded to St Richard's Hospice and £3,000 to Acorns Children's Hospice to assist with palliative care costs under this objective.